JBN-Infotech/eshop/README.md

     - new
     - edit

+# TODO - NodeJS App
+# TODO - ASP.NET C# App

-# Docker
+# TODO - Docker
-  - 4 docker images upload to Azure container registry
+  - 4 docker images to be uploaded to Azure container registry
-  - store these images in repository
+  - store these images in the repository.
   - create a cloud

-# Helem
+# TODO - Helem
   - 5 docker runs as a cluster
 - kubernetes
 - azure